(HO CHI MINH CITY / SAIGON, VIETNAM)

 in-room thermostat control, electronic room key system, electronic

 safety deposit box, in-room tea/ coffee making facilities.
-The room
+They can't

 and butlers and very active; each time we came back from the breakfast